Everything you missed at the March 2 Long Beach council meeting

 After a year of faceless council meetings, the Long Beach City Council is expected to transition to live video calls in the coming weeks.

-Given the risks of returning to in-person, especially for unvaccinated city support staff and department directors, the council will not move forward with planning an in-person return to the council chambers.
+Given the risks of returning to in-person, especially for unvaccinated City support staff and department directors, the council will not move forward with planning an in-person return to the council chambers.

-City Manager Tom Modica said that, if the downward trend in case numbers continues, the City could reach the threshold to resume in-person meetings in a few weeks, which are allowed under the red tier of California’s reopening plan.
+City Manager Tom Modica said that, if the downward trend in case numbers continues, the city could reach the threshold to resume in-person meetings in a few weeks, which are allowed under the red tier of California’s reopening plan.

 After the county reaches seven cases per 100,000 residents, Modica said it would still take two weeks to implement a plan to resume meetings.
 The City must also meet and confer with unions before implementing such a plan.